 And if you have the time, you won’t regret taking the bus to idyllic Drøbak.
 Not only is there a lovely Christmas market there – it even has a Christmas shop that's open all year round.

 Tromsø is the perfect place to get into the festive spirit.
-The streets will be lit with Christmas lights, making Christmas gift shopping an atmospheric treat.
+The streets are lit with Christmas lights, making Christmas gift shopping an atmospheric treat.
 You can find the perfect gift in the exclusive shops in Tromsø city centre or at some of the market stalls.
 At Christmas, we Norwegians like to treat ourselves with extra delightful food, and local delicacies are on the menu at most of the city's restaurants.

 When you visit around Christmas, you can also go on adventures in the Arctic nature.
 What is more Christmas-like than greeting a reindeer herd?
-A dog sledding trip under the northern lights is also guaranteed to get you into the holiday spirit.

-The narrow alleys of the old Hanseatic city of Bergen are a wonderful setting to get into the Christmas spirit.
+The narrow lanes of the old Hanseatic city of Bergen are a wonderful setting to get into the Christmas spirit.
 You’ll find a big Christmas market at Festplassen.
 The city is also home to the world’s biggest gingerbread town.
 Watch as they switch on the lights at the top of the city on Mount Fløien, and round off the evening with a Christmas concert.

-In addition to doing some Christmas shopping, you should pay a visit to the KODE art museums, the famous aquarium, and numerous other exciting attractions around town.
+In addition to doing some Christmas shopping, you should pay a visit to the KODE Art Museums, the famous aquarium, and numerous other exciting attractions around town.
 You can easily combine a visit to Bergen with a journey to Flåm, either with the Flåm Line or on a fjord sightseeing cruise or round trip like Norway in a nutshell.

-4. Visit Trondheim in Christmas
+4. Visit Trondheim at Christmas

-Trondheim in Trøndelag is packed with Christmas treats.
-Have a cup of hot chocolate in the colourful area of Bakklandet when it's all dressed up for the holidays, experience the city's Gothic queen Nidarosdomen Cathedral wrapped up in snow, and bring the family to the fun Christmas market in the centre!
+Sip a cup of hot chocolate in the colourful area of Bakklandet when it's all dressed up for the holidays and experience the city's Gothic queen Nidarosdomen Cathedral wrapped up in snow.

 5. A white Christmas in Lillehammer

 If you’re dreaming of a snow-covered winter wonderland, Lillehammer is a safe bet.
-The quaint city by Lake Mjøsa is located about an hour and a half from Oslo Airport by train.
+The quaint city by Mjøsa lake is located about an hour and a half from Oslo Airport by train.

-Discover how Christmas was celebrated in the Middle Ages, at the Maihaugen open-air museum – which hosts a festive Christmas market on the first weekend of Advent.
+Discover how Christmas was celebrated in the Middle Ages, at the Maihaugen Open-air Museum, which hosts a festive Christmas market on the first weekend of Advent.

 6. A pre-Christmas adventure in Henningsvær

 Are you ready for a Christmas experience under the northern lights?
-In the beautiful city of Henningsvær in Lofoten, the pre-Christmas fun starts at the beginning of November.
+In beautiful Henningsvær in Lofoten, the pre-Christmas fun starts at the beginning of November.
 This authentic fishing village has many quaint niche shops, and local artisans who have mastered the arts of glassblowing, candle making, and wool hat design.

 Even though the village is quite small, you’ll find several art museums here, too, including the KaviarFactory and Galleri Lofotens Hus.
 Why not round off your aesthetic experience with a tasty treat at a café, pub or restaurant?
 Note that some places are closed on Mondays and Tuesdays.